microsoft/ai-developer/Python/README.md

-# AI Developer - Azure Open AI and Semantic Kernel Fundamentals
+# AI Developer - Azure AI Foundry and Semantic Kernel Fundamentals

 ## Introduction

-The Azure OpenAI and Semantic Kernel Fundamentals is an introduction to understanding the conceptual foundations of infusing your application with AI using the Semantic Kernel development kit.
+The Azure AI Foundry and Semantic Kernel Fundamentals is an introduction to understanding the conceptual foundations of infusing your application with AI using the Semantic Kernel development kit.
 Materials from this workshop can serve as a foundation for building your own AI infused solutions with Semantic Kernel.

 This workshop consists of eight challenges and is designed to encourage learning and research.
 If you want a deeper understanding of how to implement an AI solution but have little or no experience with OpenAI or Semantic Kernel then this workshop is for you.